Qlever-LLC/surveystack/client/docs/featureToggles.md

     - This connects to the Unleash server provided by GitLab
  - The client connects to the proxy and keeps toggle states up to date in the `toggle` Vuex store
  - The backend can read toggle states directly from the proxy with the `isToggleOn` helper
+ - We send `email` as `userId` which makes it easier to maintain `User List`s on GitLab

 ## Further development
 The free hosted Unleash server is convenient, but its feature set is limited.
 If we need more features in the future, we could
  - Run our own unleash server.
 Unleash is open-source with a free core, so we can host our instance, even as part of the main NodeJS process.
 (It requires a Postgress DB)
  - Implement our solution.
-All requests goes through the Unleash Proxy in our NodeJS backend.
+All requests go through the Unleash Proxy in our NodeJS backend.
 We could replace this with something that reads toggle states from our DB.